elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 In this case I would like to delegate a trust that allows impersonation and gives the trustee the role of `Member`.
-This access should allow the trustee to read and write to the container while keeping the trustor's identity.
+This access should allow the trustee to read and write the container while keeping the trustor's identity.
+I'm allowing impersonation so that if the trustee writes to the container the ownership will remain with the trustor.

 {% highlight json %}
 trust_create.json